peterpeter5/shallot/README.md

     2. the allowed methods
     3. the handler

-routes with an `{tag}` in it, are considered dynamic-routes.
+Routes with an `{tag}` in it, are considered dynamic-routes.
 The router will parse the value from the url and transfered it (as string) to the handler-function.
 Therfore the handler function must accept the `request` and as many arguments as there are `{tag}`s.

 ### JSON
 to easily work with json-data, use the json-middleware `wrap_json`: